 Are Crocs good for my children’s feet?

-My answer is quite simple but summarizes it well: As long as they are worn at the beach or the swimming pool, or for any activity that requires walking short distances, Crocs are not good, but an EXCELLENT choice for your kids’ feet!
+My answer is quite simple but summarizes it well: As long as they are worn at the beach or the swimming pool, or for any activity that requires walking short distances, Crocs are a good choice for your kids’ feet!

-There is no doubt about the unconditional love of children towards Crocs, but that arises another popular question I often get asked by parents: Are Crocs hurting my kid’s feet?
-They won’t hurt your children’s feet as long as you wear them for what they are designed to do.
+Crocs won’t hurt your children’s feet as long as you wear them for what they are designed to do.
 Crocs are only meant to be worn when your children are NOT being physically active.
 A brief stroll in Crocs will not harm your child.
-If this is the purpose you are giving to the Crocs, then they will be the perfect choice.
+However, if your kids are wearing Crocs for long periods of time, this can lead to several foot problems such as blisters, calluses, or corns.

-However, if your child is wearing his Crocs as his everyday pair of shoes, this can lead to several foot problems.
-Children MUST wear good supportive shoes for their everyday activities, since they impose an enormous amount of stress to their feet and legs.
+Children MUST wear good supportive shoes for their every day activities, since they impose an enormous amount of stress to their feet and legs.
 STOP allowing your child to wear his Crocs all day, they are only meant to be worn for a maximum of 4 to 5 hours a day!

 That is the main reason why I only recommend wearing Crocs for short periods of time.
 Crocs do not support a child’s foot needs since they do not provide any arch or ankle support, especially with all the movement and stress a child performs during his/her everyday activities.